jeremiak/jeremiak.com/_posts/2020-12-21-datasette-timeouts-on-heroku.md

   <figcaption class="h6 italic">The error I saw on Heroku</figcaption>
 </figure>

-I'm using datasette for the [California municipal campaign finance project](/blog/california-municipal-campaign-finance/) and was saw the timeout errors when I was just sorting some columns.
+I'm using datasette for the [California municipal campaign finance project](/blog/california-municipal-campaign-finance/) and saw the timeout errors when I was just sorting some columns.
 So I wanted to up the timeout limit from the default [of 1 second](https://docs.datasette.io/en/latest/settings.html#sql-time-limit-ms) to 4 seconds.

 Why 4 seconds? 🤷‍♂️ It's more than 1 and less than a lot?